 The EXIF Orientation Tag

 Traditionally, images are displayed in the orientation in which they are stored.
 It is possible to mark an image to be displayed in a different orientation by using the EXIF Orientation tag.
-Some web browsers and image software will automatically adjust the display based on this tag, while others will not.
-This can lead to compatibility problems.
-For example, Google Chrome will display the image in the orientation specified by the EXIF tag but Internet Explorer will ignore the tag.
+Modern web browsers and some image software will automatically adjust the display based on this tag, while older packages might not.
+This can lead to compatibility problems where the same image can be displayed in two different orientations.
+If you experience this, it is quite likely caused by the EXIF Orientation tag.

 We have a code snippet showing how to read the Orientation tag and rotate and/or flip the image to get it into the correct orientation, and then the EXIF data can be safely removed.